giantswarm/apptest-framework/README.md

 > [!NOTE]
 > The following information is specific to Giant Swarm repos

-To ease the setup and bootstrapping of apptests there are two `devctl` commands that setup everything for you.
+To ease the setup and bootstrapping of app tests there are two `devctl` commands that setup everything for you.

 First, your App repo needs to have the webhooks configured to send to our CI/CD cluster so we can trigger runs from PRs: